dzakarias/orderbook-replayer/README.md

 The project includes a Dockerfile you can use to deploy it in a containerized manner.
 Here's it deployed to Render: https://orderbook-replayer.onrender.com/
 It might take a minute to load as it's on a free account: so uses a Spot instance on AWS which take some time to fire up.

+## Usage

+When the app loads, select a date.
+A list of markets for which orderbook histories are available at the backend will be populated.
+Choose one to load the initial snapshot of that orderbook.
+The repo includes only one orderbook file, so you'll need to select 02-03-2024 as date, and the BNBUSDT book history will be loaded.

 ## License